tobias-tengler/create-relay-app/docs/cli-arguments.md

 npm/yarn/pnpm create @tobiastengler/relay-app@latest [options]
 ```

-### -y, --yes
+### -i, --interactive

-Skips any prompts and chooses [default values](./default-values.md) for options that weren't supplied as CLI arguments.
+Displays an interactive prompt that allows you to manually input your project's details for options that weren't supplied as CLI arguments.

 ### -t, --toolchain &lt;toolchain&gt;